• Anesthesia & Pre-Anesthetic Testing/Surgery Consent From

 Although we use the latest and safest anesthetics available and perform a pre-anesthetic profile, it is important to understand that these precautions will not guarantee the absence of anesthetic complications.
 It may, however, greatly reduce the risk of complications as well as identify medical conditions that could require medical treatment in the future.

-The pre-anesthetic blood tests we recommend for your pet includes a complete blood count and 10 organ function tests.
-The cost for these tests will be $118.05.
+The pre-anesthetic blood tests we recommend for your pet which includes a complete blood count and 10 organ function tests can be performed at an additional cost to the surgery.

 I authorize the use of anesthesia on my pet.
 I understand that all anesthesia involves some minimal risk to my pet, and I understand that I assume all risks providing reasonable care and precautions are followed by the attending veterinarian and staff.
 If any problem develops with my pet in my absence, I request that it be treated as deemed best by the staff veterinarian until I can be reached.